XiangmingKA/academic-kickstart4/content/project/A CarRacing Game/index.md

 ## Scene

 The scene of this game is a race track in a desert.
-We set up several swerves with different angle to test players' skills.
+We set up several swerves with different angles to test players' skills.
 ![Test Scene 1](img/image1.png)
 ## UI